-Recently, I was fixing a bug, and complication in it was that it was crashing in function, that was used all over our codebase, so it was very hard to identify where exactly the problem is.
-One of the ways to identify the stack trace (call path taken to reach the point at which function was called) is by using the DevTools Sources tab and putting the
+Recently, I was fixing a bug, and complication in it was that it was crashing in the function that was used all over our codebase, so it was tough to identify where exactly the problem is.
+One of the ways to determine the stack trace (call path taken to reach the point at which function was called) is by using the DevTools Sources tab and putting the

 Another way to find out sack trace is to use

 console.trace(); by putting it in the function before it above to fail.
 I found that for cases, when function is common and is called in numerous places, this way is much easier for debugging, as all that it is needed to check just last log of this function in console before the error is logged, and here it – stack trace for particular case, when function failed.